ncalc/ncalc/docs/articles/index.md

 # Intro

-NCalc is a mathematical expressions evaluator in .NET.
+NCalc is a mathematical expression evaluator in .NET.
 NCalc can parse any expression and evaluate the result, including static or dynamic parameters and custom functions.

 ## Project Description

-NCalc is a mathematical expressions evaluator in .NET.
+NCalc is a mathematical expression evaluator in .NET.
 NCalc can parse any expression and evaluate the result, including static or dynamic parameters and custom functions.

 For additional information on the technique we used to create this framework please read this article: http://www.codeproject.com/KB/recipes/sota_expression_evaluator.aspx.